 Orthotics Can Cause Problems if Improperly Prescribed

 The orthosis is not used to correct foot and ankle problems.
-Healthcare professionals can use them to stabilize joints, relieve pain, prevent deformities, provide better positioning or improve the biomechanical function of the foot.
+Dr. Positano said that health care professionals can use them to stabilize joints, relieve pain, prevent deformities, provide better positioning or improve the biomechanical function of the foot.
 They work by eliminating the stress and pressure in the pain areas of the ankles and ankles.
-Custom orthoses can also be used to relieve pain in the knees, buttocks and lower back and should not be confused with prefabricated models in shoe stores, ski and skate shops, pharmacies and sporting goods stores.
+Dr. Positano suggests that custom orthoses can also be used to relieve knee, hip and waist pain and should not be confused with prefabricated models in shoe stores, ski and skate shops, pharmacies and sporting goods stores.
 There are big differences in quality and effectiveness.

 The orthosis can be very helpful if used responsibly and properly.
 It is important for patients to follow the doctor's instructions when they are worn to get the most benefit.